-For PSH, HSH is responsible for the scheduling and completion of each HQS inspection.
-Absolutely no funds will be made available on units that have not completed and passed the HQS inspection process.
+For PSH provided through subrecipients, HSH is responsible for the scheduling and completion of each HQS inspection.
+For direct recipients, they should have their own process for HQS inspections.
+Absolutely no funds should be made available on units that have not completed and passed the HQS inspection process.
 Housing providers will contact HSH staff to schedule a unit inspection when a unit is posted as vacant in the ONE System.